 New capital and renewal of existing capital items for the sewerage group of activities will be funded by way of the annual depreciation provision and/or by loans.

-During the ten years of the Plan, loans will be sought for the design and construction of the storage reservoirs, and some of the reticulation renewals.
+Loans have been used for the design and construction of the storage reservoirs.
 During the terms of these loans, rates will fund the principal repayment and interest expense, after which rates will fully fund the annual depreciation expense.